 - Add or Remove Variant Choices of Variant Assembly Subsystem Blocks Using External Files

-Understand how to add or remove variant choices of the Variant Assembly Subsystem block using the Variant choices specifier parameter.
+Understand how to add or remove variant choices of the Variant Assembly Subsystem block using external files without modifying model.

 - Control Variant Choices in Masked Variant Assembly Subsystem Block Using Mask Parameter Object

-This example shows how to specify variant choices and set an active choice in a masked Variant Assembly Subsystem block using a mask parameter object.
+Specify variant choices and set an active choice in a masked Variant Assembly Subsystem block.

 Résolution des problèmes